Need help? Chat now!

 Charges have been filed against Chinese government officials in response to alleged "_hacking_" against United States business interests, according to an official government document and an article published by the KVNU News website.
 The article indicates that this is the first time in history where "_the U.S. government has formally accused another nation of using the Internet to break into U.S. businesses and gain unfair economic advantage._" A situation like this could cause serious aftermath in an already chaotic world of cybercrime and unstable online activity.

 The article states that the intelligence community in the United States has believed for some time that "the Chinese government has been engaged in a state-sponsored campaign to hack U.S. interests and steal research and development."
 The report notes that U.S. officials see these efforts directly affecting "national security."
-According to the KVNU report, U.S. Attorney General Eric Holder and other U.S. government officials made an announcement regarding these charges – which will result in the Chinese officials becoming "wanted men."
-It has not been confirmed if these officials will be "_taken into custody_" now that the charges are public, according to the article.
+According to the KVNU report, U.S. Attorney General Eric Holder and other U.S. government officials announced these charges, resulting in the Chinese officials becoming "wanted men."
+However, it has not been confirmed if these officials will be "_taken into custody_" now that the charges are public, according to the article.

 Written by Bryon Turcotte / May 19, 2014